Thompson and Morgan

-Thompson & Morgan is an independently owned company based in Ipswich, Suffolk.
+Thompson & Morgan was an independent company based in Ipswich, Suffolk but is now owned by BVG.
 Founded in 1855, Thompson & Morgan offer English plants, seeds and sundries worldwide through their websites.
 The U.S. division of the company was sold to Gardens Alive in 2009.

 Overview

 The company distributes their products through its mail order catalogues, the Internet and retail outlets.
 Their various websites feature over 8,000 products, showcasing the entire Thompson and Morgan range.

 Seed catalogues are distributed to 163 countries worldwide.
 Thompson and Morgan seeds are stocked in the following countries: Great Britain, Ireland, France, Germany, Holland, Belgium, Italy, Austria, Switzerland, Greece, Turkey, Norway, Denmark, Finland, Sweden, USA, Canada, Korea, and Japan.